treytomes/DungeonLife/README.md

 ## Environment

-A work in progress.
-The "dungeon" is a 256x256 tile room.
+The "dungeon" is a 256x256 tile room filled using a cellular-automata based cavern generator, which I have modified to generate pools of water.
 The border wall will emit either heat or cold throughout the day.
 The heat dissipates into the room.
 When water begins to heat, it lets off steam, which will raise the humidity that dissipates throughout the room.
 There are stone pillars scattered around the room that will slow down the passage of heat.
 Water will also slow the spread of heat.

 ### TODO
-* I have a cellular-automata based cavern generator that will be used here soon-ish.
+* It would be neat if the entire world wrapped around on itself, and the UI allowed the user to keep scrolling in one direction forever.
+  I would need to reconfigure the heat sources to be in the middle of the space instead of the perimeter, since there would be no perimeter.
+  Maybe convert a couple of the stone regions to border blocks?

 ## Lifeforms